-- g) Consider and recommend any Member training requirements for 2015/16 outlined in section 1.63. - h) Note the contract position of the Council with Lloyds bank outlined in section 1.64. - i) Note the potential change to the PWLB loans system outlined in section 1.23. - j) Note the business continuity arrangements in respect of banking facilities currently in place as outlined in section 1.65.
+- g) Note the contract position of the Council with Lloyds bank outlined in section 1.64. - h) Note the potential change to the PWLB loans system outlined in section 1.23. - i) Note the business continuity arrangements in respect of banking facilities currently in place as outlined in section 1.65.